HighOutputVentures/experiments/004/README.md

 **Week 2**

+- Retrieve discord user id on generate project access token
-- Add discord guild member adding feature on generate project access token endpoint
+- Add discord guild member adding feature on generate project access token
 - Auto remove role for discord users that didn't have owned a NFT
 - Create docker container for token gating api service
 - Create the grant page and worked on its features